Rita Hayworth: Death

 Hayworth lapsed into a semicoma in February 1987.
-She died at age 68, from complications associated with Alzheimer's disease, on May 14, 1987, at her home in Manhattan.
-President Ronald Reagan, who was one of Hayworth's contemporaries in Hollywood (and who went on to also suffer from Alzheimer's in his final years), issued a statement:
+She died at age 68 from complications associated with Alzheimer's disease, on May 14, 1987, at her home in Manhattan.
+President Ronald Reagan, who was one of Hayworth's contemporaries in Hollywood (and who also suffered from Alzheimer's in his final years), issued a statement:

 Rita Hayworth was one of our country's most beloved stars.
 Glamorous and talented, she gave us many wonderful moments on stage and screen and delighted audiences from the time she was a young girl.
 In her later years, Rita became known for her struggle with Alzheimer's disease.
 Her courage and candor, and that of her family, were a great public service in bringing worldwide attention to a disease which we all hope will soon be cured.
 Nancy and I are saddened by Rita's death.
 She was a friend who we will miss.
 We extend our deep sympathy to her family.

 A funeral service was held on May 18, 1987, at the Church of the Good Shepherd.
 Pallbearers included actors Ricardo Montalbán, Glenn Ford, Cesar Romero, Anthony Franciosa, choreographer Hermes Pan, and a family friend, Phillip Luchenbill.
 She was interred at Holy Cross Cemetery, Culver City.
-Her headstone includes Yasmin's sentiment: "To yesterday's companionship and tomorrow's reunion."
+Her headstone includes Yasmin's sentiment: "To yesterday's companionship and tomorrow's reunion".